MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-arc-resource-bridge-windows-server.md

 | $ipaddressprefix | The IP address value of your subnet. |
 | $gateway | The IP address value of your gateway for the subnet. |
 | $dnsservers | The IP address value(s) of your DNS servers. |
-| $vmIP | This IP address will be the IP address of the VM that is the underlying compute of Azure Arc Resource Bridge.
-Make sure that this IP address comes from the subnet in your datacenter.
-Also make sure that this IP address is available and isn't being used anywhere else.
+| $vmIP1, $vmIP2 | These IP addresses will be the IP address of the VM that is the underlying compute of Azure Arc Resource Bridge.
+Make sure that these IP addresses come from the subnet in your datacenter.
+Also make sure that these IP addresses are available and aren't being used anywhere else.
+You need two IP addresses to support Arc Resource Bridge update operations.
 | $controlPlaneIP | This IP address will be used by the Kubernetes API server of the Azure Arc Resource Bridge.
 Similar to $vmIP, make sure that this IP address comes from the subnet in your datacenter.
 Also make sure that this IP address is available and isn't being used anywhere else.

 #### More parameters if you're using DHCP